YangPeihao1203/Modelica4AUTOSAR/REVIEW_RESPONSE.md

 Why does the description of ports in Table II differ from the AUTOSAR required ports and also differ from the descriptions found in Simulink (referenced at mathworks.com/help/autosar/ug/example-modeling-patterns-for-autosar-runnables.html)?

 **Response 19:**
 Thank you for your question.
 Due to page limitations, the table presents a simplified summary of AUTOSAR port concepts rather than the full detailed definitions from the AUTOSAR standard.
 We intend to include precise references to the relevant AUTOSAR documentation in a future version of the paper.
 Regarding the Simulink reference, we were unable to locate explicit descriptions related to required ports in the cited MathWorks documentation.
-Our modeling approach aligns with the functional behaviors of AUTOSAR ports as implemented in Simulink, but minor discrepancies may exist due to abstraction levels.
+Our modeling approach aligns with the functional behaviors of AUTOSAR ports as implemented in Simulink.

 ---